paladin-t/bitty/docs/documents/manual.md

 #### Randomizer

-This module provide a random algorithm organized by object, other than the built-in random function in Lua..
+This module provide a random algorithm organized by object, other than the built-in random function in Lua.

 **Constructors**